Jeremy Larochelle – Content Creation

 Photography – Writing – Graphic Design – Web Design

-I have lived through the mediums of photography and graphic design change from the traditional methods of the printed work to the digitized end result we live by today.
-Throughout my evolution, I have been trained by masters in each craft, refining my skills in the fundamentals of each medium to better prepare for what will come next.
+I have lived through the mediums of photography and graphic design as they changed from the traditional methods of the printed work to the digitized end result we live by today.
+Throughout my evolution, I have been trained by masters in each craft, refining my skills in the fundamentals of each medium to better prepare for what would come next.

 ~ Jeremy Larochelle, MBA

 While a senior in high-school and reporting for the school newspaper, I uncovered our janitorial staff illegally dumping all of our recycled materials into a landfill alongside our regular trash.
 The story caught the attention of the daily local paper, who offered me a job as a photojournalist.

 This job would bring two important things into my life.
 The first, I was introduced to our editor.
 A Pulitzer-prize winning author who would take me under his wing, teach me how to write for the masses, and how to see the world with an unobjective view.

 The second was the use of technology in the printing industry.
 In the course of two-years, I went from shooting my stories on traditional film, developing the images, and then pasting them to a broadsheet.
 To developing the film and scanning the images into a MAC computer where we edited them in this new program called Photoshop before paginating them in Quark for the press.
 Those quicker steps were soon shortened even further when I was introduced to the Internet and my first digital camera.

 Despite these radical changes in technology, the fundamentals of photography, writing, and reporting on the world remain the same – seek and show the truth.
 A motto I still live by today.

 *These images were scanned from the original prints used for the press and some from the papers themselves.
 They are grainy and not perfect, but neither is true photojournalism.